Canada’s military ombudsman accuses National Defence of ‘insidious’ attacks

 Sajjan noted in a letter to Walbourne that the current relationship, in which defence officials oversee the ombudsman’s finances and human resources, was the result of a scathing auditor general’s report.

-Auditor general Michael Ferguson blasted the department in 2015 for not keeping closer tabs on Walbourne’s predecessor, Pierre Daigle, who approved his own expenses and flaunted contracting rules.
+Auditor general Michael Ferguson blasted the department in 2015 for not keeping closer tabs on Walbourne’s predecessor, Pierre Daigle.
+Ferguson’s report said Daigle approved his own expenses and flouted contracting rules.

 Sajjan said that while he valued the ombudsman’s mandate and “operational independence,” in his view the current arrangement was working.